Infrared problem in perturbative quantum field theory: First- and second-order corrections to S-matrix

 is also zero in the adiabatic limit.
 Note that if $\Psi\in\cD_1$ does not contain massive particles, then only the first term in the second line of~\eqref{eq:second_order_general} contributes.
-By the results of Section~\ref{sec:S_op_mod_first_order_corrections}, Theorem~\ref{thm:adiabatic_first_second} holds true with $S_\rmod^{[2]}(\eta)=0$ for contributions corresponding to disconnected Feynman diagrams.
+By the results of Sec.~\ref{sec:S_op_mod_first_order_corrections}, Thm.~\ref{thm:adiabatic_first_second} holds true with $S_\rmod^{[2]}(\eta)=0$ for contributions corresponding to disconnected Feynman diagrams.
 The second-order connected Feynman diagrams have zero, two or four external lines.
 The numbers of the external lines corresponding to electrons, positrons and photons are even.
 We divide all possible connected processes into the following classes: \begin{enumerate}[leftmargin=*,label={(\arabic*)}] \item vacuum bubble -- no external particles, \item vacuum polarization -- two incoming or outgoing photons, \item self-energy of electron or positron -- two incoming or outgoing electrons or positrons, \item Compton scattering -- two incoming or outgoing photons and one incoming and one outgoing electron or positron, \item pair creation -- two incoming or outgoing photons and two incoming or two outgoing electrons or positrons, \item M{\o}ller or Bhabha scattering -- four incoming or outgoing electrons. \end{enumerate} In the following sections we study all contributions to the modified scattering operator in the second-order corresponding to connected Feynman diagrams.
-All the Feynman diagrams of particular type corresponding to contributions which do not vanish trivially by the approximate energy-momentum conservation are depicted in each of the sections below.
+All the Feynman diagrams of particular type corresponding to contributions which do not vanish trivially by the approximate energy-momentum conservation are depicted in each of the subsections below.
 We shall frequently use the formula~\eqref{eq:second_order_general}.
 Note that in the case of the processes (1), (2) and (5) only the first term on the RHS contributes.
 In the case of the processes (3) and (4) only the first two terms contribute.
 In the case of the process (6) all terms have to be taken into account for the limit to exist.
+Moreover, we observe that only processes (2), (4) and (5) contribute to the second limit in~\eqref{eq:brst_existence} with one external photon replaced by a ghost.